krzysztofzuraw/blog/blog/2016/2016-02-26-celery/index2.md

 ---
 title: Django + Celery & Rabbit - part three
 date: '2016-03-12T10:20Z'
-slug: '/blog/2016/django-celery-rabbit-part-three.html'
+slug: '/blog/2016/django-celery-rabbit-part-three'
 tags:
   - django
   - celery
   - rabbit
-readNext: '/blog/2016/django-celery-rabbit-part-four.html'
-readPrev: '/blog/2016/django-celery-rabbit-part-two.html'
 ---

 **This is a third part of Celery and RabbitMQ in Django series.
 Today I will be building the Celery and RabbitMQ stack.**

 First: why we need Celery?
 Imagine that user upload mp3 file to the application and then in form validation the file is transcoded to other